 Harry appears in the 1901 Census as aged 11 years, living with his parents, Alfred and Lucy Keller, and siblings Ellen, Annie, Louise, William, Lizzie, Edith and Robert.
 The family was living in Regent Street in Kettering, number 150 it looks like.

 Another postcard dated 1915, showing the Hospital Ship 'Goorkha', is from "Will" sent to Miss E Keller at 66 Gordon Road, Wellingborough, which was Frances Lucy's address before her marriage to Ernest William Hague, so the best guess is that "E" is Frances' sister, possibly Ellen, though from the 1881 census record, she would have been 34 years old in 1915.
 Her sister Edith was 16.
 There are many candidates in the BMD record for the time.
 The "Will" I don't know, and may have been a brother or, perhaps more likely, a sweetheart.
+There are too many possible "Williams" close to the family at the time.

 This ship was built for Union Castle 1897.
 It was mined off Malta on 10 October 1917 with no casualties.
 Towed into Malta, decommissioned and returned to owners for repair.